 TensorFlow is used by Dropbox, eBay, Intel, Twitter, Uber, and a great number of companies who provide AI consulting services.
 It’s one of the most well-maintained frameworks for machine learning.
 Keras is another library for building deep learning models.
 It is built on top of TensorFlow and allows to quickly build and test a neural network with minimal lines of code.

 Amazon, Google, and Microsoft are currently in a rush to build AI-based platforms for any company to use.
 They’re working on creating AI utilities for their AWS, Google Cloud, and Azure cloud computing services.

 Because machine learning models get better with more data, customers who started using one vendor are very unlikely to change it.
 That’s why the competition for dominance is heating up.
 The company who wins the race for AI can become the operating system of the future with the revenue that will be twice as much as the current $260 billion cloud market.

 2. China might soon be leading the way in AI

 A few years ago Chinese technology entrepreneurs were focused on repeating Western success stories.
 Chinese social network Renren clearly copied Facebook.
 Alibaba is often described as the “Amazon of China.”
 And WeChat started as a copy of Whatsapp.

 Today it looks like the era of “Copy-to-China” is over.
-In fact, we might be entering the new era called “Copy-from-China.”
+In fact, we might be entering a new era called “Copy-from-China.”

 The Chinese tech industry has set off to become the world leader in AI and machine learning.
 Last year, the total global investment into AI-focused startups amounted to $15.2 billion.
 Chinese investors poured 48% of this money, which is 10% more than the United States (the current leader in the field) who invested only 38%.